Programme Overview

 Data Analysis for Research

-- Statistical methods for bioengineering research, implemented in Python
+- Statistical methods for bioengineering research, implemented in Python.

 Digital Biosignal Processing

-- Discrete-time signal processing applied to biomedical signals
+- Discrete-time signal processing for biomedical data.

 Reinforcement Learning for Bioengineers

-- Applications in robotics and neuroscience contexts
+- Applied in robotics and neuroscience settings.

-- Final project: ProteinTuneRL: A Reinforcement Learning Perspective on Antibody Design
+- Final project: ProteinTuneRL: A Reinforcement Learning Perspective on Antibody Design.

 Spring Term